-BMP (BEST MANAGEMENT PRACTICE) - Activities, facilities, designs, measures, or procedures used to manage stormwater impacts from regulated activities, to provide water quality treatment, infiltration, volume reduction, and/or peak rate control, to promote groundwater recharge, and to otherwise meet the purposes of this chapter.
-Stormwater BMPs are commonly grouped into one of two broad categories or measures: "structural" or "nonstructural."
-In this chapter, nonstructural BMPs or measures include certain practices low impact development and conservation design practices used to minimize the contact of pollutants with stormwater runoff.
+BMP (Best Management Practice) - Activities, facilities, designs, measures, or procedures used to manage stormwater impacts from regulated activities, to provide water quality treatment, infiltration, volume reduction, and/or peak rate control, to promote groundwater recharge, and to otherwise meet the purposes of the stormwater regulations found in Appendix A185 to this Chapter.
+Stormwater BMPs are commonly grouped into one (1) of two (2) broad categories or measures: "structural" or "nonstructural."
+Consistent with the stormwater regulations found in Appendix A185 of this Chapter, nonstructural BMPs or measures include certain low impact development and conservation design practices used to minimize the contact of pollutants with stormwater runoff.
 These practices aim to limit the total volume of stormwater runoff and manage stormwater at its source by techniques such as protecting natural systems and incorporating existing landscape features.
 Nonstructural BMPs include, but are not limited to, the protection of sensitive and special value features such as wetlands and riparian areas, the preservation of open space while clustering and concentrating development, the reduction of impervious cover, and the disconnection of rooftops from storm sewers.
-Structural BMPs are those that consist of a physical system that is designed and engineered to capture and treat stormwater runoff.
-Structural BMPs include, but are not limited to, a wide variety of practices and devices from large-scale retention ponds and constructed wetlands to small-scale underground treatment systems, infiltration facilities, filter strips, bioretention, wet ponds, permeable paving, grassed swales, riparian buffers, sand filters, detention basins, and manufactured devices.
+Structural BMPs are those that consist of a system that is designed and engineered to capture and treat stormwater runoff.
+Structural BMPs include, but are not limited to, a wide variety of practices and devices from large-scale retention ponds and constructed wetlands to small-scale underground treatment systems, infiltration facilities, filter strips, bioretention, wet ponds, permeable paving, grassed swales, riparian buffer, sand filters, detention basins, and manufactured devices.
 Structural and nonstructural stormwater BMPs are permanent appurtenances to the site.
-[See also Stormwater Management Facility and Stormwater Control Measure (SCM)].